SLOVENIA INTERESTING FACTS

 Due to their natural beauty, the Skocjan Caves have been included in the UNESCO list of natural and cultural heritage.

-A COUNTRY WITH RICH BEEKEEPING TRADITION
+RICH BEEKEEPING TRADITION

 Beekeeping has always been indispensably integrated into the Slovenian culture and space.
 There are about 90 thousand beekeepers in Slovenia.
 This means that every twentieth Slovene is engaged in beekeeping.